TomArcher/node-sandbox/node-sandbox/docs/create-node-app.md

 # Create a Node.js app
-This article illustrates how to create a GitHub repository, create a Node.js app using the yo generator, and store the new app's source code files in the GitHub repository.
+This article illustrates how to create a Node.js app using the yo generator.

 > [!NOTE]
 > The sections in this article refer to an example Node app name of ``ta-node-demo``.
 Wherever you see ``ta-node-demo`` in the instructions, you'll need to substitute the name of your app.